 - you also receive at least 7 days to revoke your waiver, once it was given.3

-What are some common post-termination restrictions on departing workers?
+What are some common post-termination restrictions on departing workers in California?

 - non-disclosure agreements, especially if you had access to your employer’s trade secrets or sensitive intellectual property,